cSDes1gn/MCSimulation/README.md

 # MCSimulation
-Monte Carlo simulation analysis for determining solutions to complex probabilities in Magic the Gathering
+Monte Carlo simulation analysis for determining solutions to NP time complexity problems in Magic the Gathering